gibber-cc/gibberwocky/README.md

 This project is jointly developed by [Graham Wakefield](http://grahamwakefield.net) and [Charlie Roberts](http://charlie-roberts.com).

+If you're interested in creating your own front-end using a different language (gibberwocky uses JavaScript), please see the [communication spec](https://gist.github.com/charlieroberts/a0a4234646f4ab06b5a07dbe969b6b6a) which outlines how to send messages to the max4live plugin using websockets.
+Theoretically you should be able to use a language of your choice (as long as it has a websocket library...)

 ## Installing

 1. Follow the instructions for installing the Max Worldmaking Package: https://github.com/worldmaking/Max_Worldmaking_Package.
 This will install a websocket external for Max that the code editor will use to communicate with Max4Live and Max/MSP.